 I heard of a case of a woman who read that tangerine essential oil would help with hyperactivity in children.
 She decided to put undiluted tangerine essential oil directly on the palms of her child’s hands.
 Thankfully, tangerine is a safe enough essential oil and the child suffered no serious ill effect.
 But she had decided to try it on a day that the child had a big test to take at school, and the high concentration of tangerine oil knocked the child out for the entire day and he slept through his test, lunch, dinner…and into the next morning.

-Stay with the tried and true essential oils.
+Stay with the tried and true essential oils until you have a solid understanding of essential oil chemistry.
 Avoid ones that are not the common essential oils used historically in aromatherapy.
 Unless you understand the chemistry, it is best to stick with the commonly used essential oils.
 A trained aromatherapist can read the chemical composition of an essential oil profile and make an educated decision about the safety of an essential oil.
-But without that training you would not know whether you should avoid or use essential oils based on their chemical composition of aldehydes, esthers, ketones, phenols, and monoterpene hydrocarbons.
+But without that training you would not know whether you should avoid or use essential oils based on their chemical composition of aldehydes, esters, ketones, phenols, and monoterpene hydrocarbons.